Mohammad-01/FinalProjectTask2/Task1.md

 ## Coding and implementation technique

-Coding and implementation technique : Agile software development

-What is Agile Software Development, and how does it differ from traditional software development?
-Scrum, Extreme Programming, and Feature-Driven Development are examples of agile software development frameworks (FDD).
+Coding and implementation technique : Agile software developmentWhat What is Agile Software Development, and the way does it differ from traditional software development?Scrum, Extreme Programming, and Feature-Driven Development are samples of agile software development frameworks (FDD).

 Agile software development methods include pair programming, test-driven development, stand-ups, planning sessions and sprints.
-The Manifesto for Agile Software Development and its 12 Ideas are an umbrella title for a set of concepts and activities based on the ideals and principles articulated in the Manifesto for Agile Software Development.
-It's generally a good idea to live by these values and principles while approaching software development in a given way, and to utilize them to help you figure out what to do in your individual scenario.
+The Manifesto for Agile Software Development and its 12 Ideas are an umbrella title for a group of concepts and activities supported the ideals and principles articulated within the Manifesto for Agile Software Development.

-Agile varies from traditional software development approaches in that it places a greater emphasis on the people doing the work and how they work together.
-Solutions are found through collaboration between self-organizing cross-functional teams utilizing the appropriate methodologies for their environment.
+It's generally an honest idea to measure by these values and principles while approaching software development during a given way, and to utilize them to assist you work out what to try to to in your individual scenario.Agile varies from traditional software development approaches therein it places a greater emphasis on the people doing the work and the way they work together.
+Solutions are found through collaboration between self-organizing cross-functional teams utilizing the acceptable methodologies for his or her environment.

 Methodologies for Agile

 The four main values of Agile are:

 1. People and their interactions vs. processes and tools

 2. Useful software above thorough documentation

-3. Collaboration with customers rather than contract negotiations
+3. Collaboration with customers instead of contract negotiations

-4. Adapting to change in a planned manner
+4. Adapting to vary during a planned manner

 ## Testing technique

 ### Black Box Testing

-Black Box Testing is a software testing method that involves testing the functions of software applications without knowing the internal code structure, implementation details, or internal routes.
-Black Box Testing is a sort of software testing that is entirely driven by software requirements and specifications and focuses on the input and output of software applications, behavioral testing is another name for it.
+Testing may be a software testing method that involves testing the functions of software applications without knowing the interior code structure, implementation details, or internal routes. recorder Testing may be a kind of software testing that's entirely driven by software requirements and specifications and focuses on the input and output of software applications, behavioral testing is another name for it.

-There are many different types of Black Box Testing, but these are the most common:
+There are many various sorts of recorder Testing, but these are the foremost common:

-Functional testing - This form of black box testing is concerned with a system's functional requirements and is carried out by software testers.
+Functional testing - this type of recorder testing cares with a system's functional requirements and is administered by software testers.

-Non-functional testing - Non-functional requirements such as performance, scalability, and usability are the focus of this type of black box testing rather than specific functionality.
+Non-functional testing - Non-functional requirements like performance, scalability, and usefulness are the main target of this sort of recorder testing instead of specific functionality.

-Regression testing - Is performed after code changes, upgrades, or other system maintenance to ensure that the new code does not harm the existing code.
+Regression testing - Is performed after code changes, upgrades, or other system maintenance to make sure that the new code doesn't harm the prevailing code.

 ### White Box Testing

-Is a software testing technique that involves examining the product's underlying structure, architecture, and coding in order to verify input-output flow and improve design, usability, and security.
-White box testing is also known as Clear box testing, Open box testing, Transparent box testing, Code-based testing, and Glass box testing since the code is visible to the testers.
+Is a software testing technique that involves examining the product's underlying structure, architecture, and coding so as to verify input-output flow and improve design, usability, and security.
+White box testing is additionally referred to as Clear box testing, Open box testing, Transparent box testing, Code-based testing, and Glass box testing since the code is visible to the testers.

-Techniques for White Box Testing
+Techniques for White Box Testing.

-Statement Coverage: During the software engineering testing process, this technique mandates that every possible statement in the code be tested at least once.
+Statement Coverage - During the software engineering testing process, this system mandates that each possible statement within the code be tested a minimum of once.

-Branch Coverage - This technique looks at every possible path a software application could take (if-else and other conditional loops).
+Branch Coverage - this system looks at every possible path a software application could take (if-else and other conditional loops).

 # Refrences